NebulaUI/nebula-css/README.md

     touch _components.scss &&
     cd ..
     ```
-  It will create the file structure illustrated below.
+  The following file structure will be created.

     ```
     scss/